 Work of an unknown composer, this quartet is a rare musical evocation of Napoleon’s death on the island of St Helena in 1821.

 – Nicolas-Etienne Méhul, Cantata for the marriage of the Emperor, “O doux printemps” (1810)

 Composed to celebrate the marriage of Napoleon and Marie-Louise, this song was discovered in the archive of the Opera Garnier in Paris.
 This will be the third time it has been performed: after its premiere in 1810, the second was in 2010, and this will also be its first ever performance in Italy.

 – Nicolas-Etienne Méhul, ‘Chant Triomphal’, (1810 ?)

 This song was discovered in the archive of the Opera Garnier in Paris.
 The date of composition is unknown.
 This will be the third time it has been performed: after its premiere in 1810, the second was in 2010, and this will also be its first ever performance in Italy.

 – Nicolas-Etienne Méhul, ‘Le chant du départ’, (1794)

-Popular among the Republican and Napoleonic armies, this alternative to the Marseillaise was preferred by Napoleon to the too Jacobian “Marseillaise”.
+Popular among the Republican and Napoleonic armies, this alternative National anthem was preferred by Napoleon to the too Jacobin “Marseillaise”.

 Piazza di Ponte Umberto I